jll63/refraction-article/README.md

 ## The Ugly

-If you think that this is not bad enough, there's still more to come.

 So far we have looked at the function storage classes, modifiers, and UDAs, but we have merely passed the parameter list as a single, monolithic block.
 However, it is sometimes needed to perform adjustments to the parameter